Questioning the Billable Hour

 Your salad is served with the rest of the meal, and it is billed at $7.99.

-Q2 If you knew about the low tomato supply and the decision to send somebody out to buy tomatoes, how would that affect your expectations about the timing of the meal being served or the amount billed?
+Q2 If you knew about the low tomato supply and the decision to send somebody out to buy more, how would that affect your expectations about the timing of the meal being served or the amount billed?

 Situation D: How Much Trust When the Meter is Running?

 Q1 What if Jacquie reviews her process for each type of project to establish a range of cost?
-This way, somebody interested in a new logo and stationery, for example, could ask, “How much?” and Jacquie could reply, “It would cost between X and Y dollars.
-Let’s discuss what you’d get.”
+This way, somebody interested in a new logo and stationery, for example, could ask, “How much?” and Jacquie could reply, “It would cost between X and Y. Let’s discuss what you’d get.”

 Situation E: Paying for the Solution – Not the Time It Takes